AboveZtars/rafavm/README.md

-# Platzi Virtual Machine
+# Rafa Virtual Machine

-The Platzi Virtual Machine (PVM) is a virtualized stack-based architecture machine.
+The Rafa Virtual Machine (RVM) is a virtualized stack-based architecture machine.
 Its word size (and size of stack items) is 256-bit with a memory model that is a simple word-addressed byte array.
 The stack has a maximum size of 1024 and it uses an independent storage model based on a modified Merkle Particia Tree.
 All locations in both storage and memory are well defined initially as zero

 ## Usage